AresMUSH/aresmush/plugins/describe/help/en/descriptions_tutorial.md

 ## Details

 Details can be used to keep more detailed views separate from the main description.
+You can use details on characters or rooms.

 For example, if your character has a ring, you might create a really detailed description of that ring and put it in a "Ring" detail.
 You could also do this for signs, notes, and other landmarks in rooms.